Get in Touch

 • Identifying package uploaders

-• The equivs package
+• Using the equivs package

-• Porting a package to a stable system
+• Porting packages to stable systems

-• Configuring a proxy server for APT
+• Configuring proxy servers for APT

-• Using a small public package archive
+• Setting up small public package archives

-• Recording and copying system configuration
+• Recording and copying system configurations

 • Converting or installing alien binary packages

-• Extracting packages without dpkg
+• Extracting packages without using dpkg

-• Further reading on package management
+• Further reading resources for package management

-• Overview of the boot strap process
+• Overview of the bootstrapping process

-• BIOS, boot loader, and mini-Debian system
+• BIOS, boot loader, and mini-Debian systems

 • Understanding runlevels